haltosan/RA-python-tools/CONTRIBUTING.md

 ## Project board

 Whenever you hear about a new assignment, even if it's just for you, add it to the _TODO_/_In Progress_ section.
-Whenever you take an assignment out of _TODO_, add a line at the end of the card that has the usernames/first initials of everyone working on it.
+Whenever you take an assignment out of _TODO_, make sure at least one person is in the 'assignees' section.
 This way we know who is working on anything at any given time.
+The deadline column is not always needed, but include one if it helps with timing.

 ## Code section